 Ad Hominem Argument

-An ad hominem argument is an attack against the reputation of the person making an argument.=. (ad hominem is Latin for to the man, or to the person).
+An ad hominem argument is an attack against the reputation of the person making an argument.=. (ad hominem is Latin for to the man or to the person).
 It’s a strategy to discredit the reputation of the individual.
 It taints any argument they may have.
 You can find this in heavy use in politics.
 Even though this is a false argument, it is an effective tactic for influencing essential decisions.

 Improper Use of the Premise to Form Conclusions

-Another common issue is stating a conclusion when the premise statements or facts do not support it.
+Another common issue is stating a conclusion when the premises or facts do not support it.
 If the results go beyond the data, present the answer in terms of probabilities, but this rarely occurs.
 People often state the conclusion with absolute certainty, which is a typical error in religion and politics.